ali5ter/carrybag/dot_files/.thirdpartypackages/README.md

-Dependencies needed for this bash configuration outside of the bash builtins are downloaded automatically by .thirdparty
+Dependencies needed for this bash configuration outside of the bash builtins.

 These include:
 * color             <http://ansi-color.googlecode.com>